Liluoq/global-dominance-of-seasonality-in-shaping-lake-surface-extent-dynamics/README.md

 ### Running Codes and reproduce the results
 For the quantitative figures and key numbers, with steps above finished, you can find the corresponding `.ipynb` file as recorded below to generate the results.
 Just open the file and run all cells.
+1. Open the corresponding `.ipynb` file as indicated in the "Locations of quantitative results in the codes" section.
+2. Click `Run All`.
+3. In the pop-up options for choosing python kernel, click `Python Environments...`, and then click `Python 3.8.10 /usr/bin/python3`.
+4. Success.

 ### Troubleshooting
 1. Cannot open Docker container